janko/flickrie/README.md

 #     ...
 #   }
 # }
+response.body['prevphoto']['id'] # => "6946978706"
 ```

-It's not nearly as pretty, but at least you can get to the data.
+It's not nearly as pretty, but at least you can get to the data for the
+time being.
+Notice that the `:api_key` parameter is always passed in by
+default.

 ## Issues